 Club Members.

-Club members are those Judo clubs that register as clubs and which agree to conduct their programs in accordance with and agree to be bound by the rules and regulations of USA Judo.
-Registered Club members in good standing will receive membership privileges and services from USA Judo.
+Club Members are those Judo clubs that register as clubs and which agree to conduct their programs in accordance with and agree to be bound by the rules and regulations of USA Judo.
+Registered Club Members in good standing will receive membership privileges and services from USA Judo.

 National Affiliated Organizations

-National Affiliated Organization members are those amateur sports organizations that register and are approved as affiliated organizations and which conduct, on a level of proficiency appropriate for the selection of amateur athletes to represent the United States in international amateur athlete competition, a national program or regular national amateur athletic competition in the sport of Judo.
+National Affiliated Organization Members are those amateur sports organizations that register and are approved as affiliated organizations and which conduct, on a level of proficiency appropriate for the selection of amateur athletes to represent the United States in international amateur athlete competition, a national program or regular national amateur athletic competition in the sport of Judo.

 Requirements to be approved as a National Affiliated Organization include, but are not limited to, the following: